Disappearance of Dorothy Arnold: Disappearance

-Arnold charged a half pound box of chocolates to her account at approximately 12:00pm, placed it in her muff and then walked 22 blocks (1.4 miles) south to Brentano's bookstore at 27th Street and Fifth Ave.
+Arnold charged a half pound box of chocolates to her account at approximately 12:00 p.m., placed it in her muff, and then walked thirty-two blocks (1.9 miles) south to Brentano's bookstore at 27th Street and Fifth Ave.
 While at Brentano's, Arnold purchased Engaged Girl Sketches, a book of humorous essays by Emily Calvin Blake.
 The clerks who waited on Arnold in both stores later said that she was courteous and did not exhibit any unusual behavior.

 Outside the bookstore, Arnold ran into a female friend named Gladys King.
 King recalled that the two spoke briefly about Marjorie's upcoming debutante party and that Arnold seemed to be in good spirits.
 King then excused herself to meet her mother for lunch at the Waldorf-Astoria.
 She recalled that Arnold told her she was going to walk home through Central Park.
 King last saw Arnold on 27th Street shortly before 2 p.m. when she turned to wave goodbye for a second time.

 There were no published reports of Arnold having shopped for the intended dress.

 By the early evening, Arnold had failed to return home for dinner.
 As she never missed meals without informing her family, the Arnolds became worried.
-They began calling Arnold's friends to find her whereabouts but no one had seen her.
-Shortly after midnight on December 13, Elsie Henry, one of Arnold's friends, phoned the family home to see if Dorothy had returned.
-Henry later said Arnold's mother Mary answered the telephone and told her that Dorothy had returned home.
-When Henry asked to speak to Arnold, Mary hesitated and told Henry that Dorothy had gone to bed with a headache.
+They began calling her friends to find her whereabouts, but no one had seen her.
+Shortly after midnight on December 13, Elsie Henry, one of Arnold's friends, phoned the family home to see if she had returned.
+Henry later said Arnold's mother answered the telephone and told her that she had returned home.
+When Henry asked to speak to Arnold, her mother hesitated and told Henry that Arnold had gone to bed with a headache.